Jeff Bezos blasts into space on own rocket: ‘Best day ever!’

 “That would have been unthinkable!”
 Bimm said. “”It shows just how much the idea of who and what space is for has changed in the last 60 years.”

-Bezos stepped down earlier this month as Amazon’s CEO and just last week donated $200 million to renovate the National Air and Space Museum.
-Most of the $28 million from the auction has been distributed to space advocacy and education groups, with the rest benefiting Blue Origin’s Club for the Future, its own education effort.
+Bezos stepped down this month as Amazon’s CEO and last week donated $200 million to renovate the National Air and Space Museum.

 Fewer than 600 people have reached the edge of space or beyond.
 Until Tuesday, the youngest was 25-year-old Soviet cosmonaut Gherman Titov and the oldest at 77 was Mercury-turned-shuttle astronaut John Glenn.